1. Getting Started in the Government Marketplace

 8. Breaking Down Federal Solicitations

-9. Capture Management for Small Businesses in the Government Marketplace
+9. Creating a Capture Plan for Small Businesses in the Government Marketplace

-In this course, we discuss how small businesses with limited resources can develop and execute their own capture plan to help them increase their win rate on government contracts in advance of the solicitation phase.
-We also provide a simple capture plan template and additional resources to help you manage this essential business task.
+Many industry veterans estimate that between 40 – 80 percent of a prospect’s buying decision is decided before any proposals are submitted.
+Do you want to put that percentage in your favor?
+In this course, we discuss how small businesses with limited resources can develop and execute their capture plan to help them increase their win rate on government contracts in advance of the solicitation phase.

 Learning how to leverage Teaming and Joint Ventures to gain a competitive advantage in the federal marketplace will enable you to pursue, win, and perform some of the largest government contracts available to small businesses throughout the geographic markets you serve.
 After taking this course, you will learn how to conduct market research to gain critical opportunity intel long in advance of solicitations being released to the general public; how to identify, court, and secure some of the best teaming partners; and how to engage the support your firm needs to finalize your teaming and joint venture and start preparing for the proposal phase.